The History of The Lord of the Rings: Contents

-The first volume of The History encompasses three initial stages of composition or, as Christopher Tolkien calls them, "phases", including what Tolkien later called "the crucial chapter" which sets up the central plot, "The Shadow of the Past".
-It finishes with the Fellowship of the Ring entering the Mines of Moria.
+The first volume of The History encompasses three early phases of composition, including what Tolkien later called "the crucial chapter" which sets up the central plot, "The Shadow of the Past".
+It finishes at the point where the Company of the Ring enter the Mines of Moria.

-The second volume continues to the meeting with Théoden king of Rohan, and includes the invention and evolution of Lothlórien and Galadriel; plans for Frodo and Sam's progress to Mordor; the invention and evolution of Treebeard, the Ents, and Fangorn; discussions of the original map of Middle-earth at the end of the Third Age; and of the evolution of Cirth in an appendix.
+The second volume continues to the meeting with Théoden king of Rohan, and includes the invention and evolution of Lothlórien and Galadriel; plans for Frodo and Sam's progress to Mordor; the creation and development of Treebeard, the Ents, and Fangorn; discussions of the original map of Middle-earth at the end of the Third Age; and the evolution of Cirth in an appendix.

 The third volume, The War of the Ring continues to the opening of the Black Gate.

-The last volume finishes the story and features the rejected Epilogue, in which Sam answers his children's questions.
-It also includes The Notion Club Papers (a time-travel story related to Númenor), a draft of the Drowning of Anadûnê, and the only extant account of Tolkien's fictional language Adûnaic.
+The last volume reaches the end of the narrative, and features the rejected "Epilogue", in which Sam answers his children's questions.
+It includes The Notion Club Papers (a time-travel story related to Númenor), a draft of the Drowning of Anadûnê (that led to Akallabêth), and the only extant account of Tolkien's constructed language Adûnaic.

-Some paperback editions of the fourth volume, retitled The End of the Third Age, include only the materials for The Lord of the Rings.
+Some paperback editions of the fourth volume, retitled The End of the Third Age, include only the materials that relate to The Lord of the Rings.

 The original idea was to release The History of The Lord of the Rings in three volumes, not four.
-When The Treason of Isengard was first published in paperback Volume 8 was to be called Sauron Defeated and was to be the last volume.
+When The Treason of Isengard was first published in paperback, Volume 8 was to be called Sauron Defeated and was to be the last volume.

-Some information concerning the appendices and a soon-abandoned sequel to the novel can also be found in volume 12, The Peoples of Middle-earth.
+Some information on the appendices and a soon-abandoned sequel to the novel can be found in volume 12, The Peoples of Middle-earth.

 Titles

 The titles of the volumes derive from discarded titles for the separate books of The Lord of the Rings.
-J. R. R. Tolkien conceived the latter as a single volume comprising six "books" plus extensive appendices, but the original publisher split the work into three, publishing two books per volume with the appendices included in the third.
+J. R. R. Tolkien conceived that novel as a single volume structured into six "books" plus extensive appendices, but his publisher split the work into three volumes, each containing two books; the appendices were included in the third.
 The titles proposed by Tolkien for the six books were: Book 1, The First Journey or The Ring Sets Out; Book 2, The Journey of the Nine Companions or The Ring Goes South; Book 3, The Treason of Isengard; Book 4, The Journey of the Ring-Bearers or The Ring Goes East; Book 5, The War of the Ring; and Book 6, The End of the Third Age.
 The title The Return of the Shadow was a discarded title for Volume 1.

 Three of the titles of the volumes of The History of The Lord of the Rings were also used as book titles for the seven-volume edition of The Lord of the Rings: The Treason of Isengard for Book 3, The War of the Ring for Book 5, and The End of the Third Age for Book 6.